by Cornelius-Takahama, Vernon

-Pulau Tekong is an island off the northeastern coast of Singapore, with Selat Johore to the north and Serangoon Harbour to the south.
-There were originally two islands – the larger called Pulau Tekong, and the smaller Pulau Tekong Kechil – but land reclamation joined the two, making Pulau Tekong Singapore’s largest offshore island.
-It is currently used for military purposes.
-Many versions to the origins of its name abound, mostly buried in folklore.
+Pulau Tekong is an island off the northeastern coast of Singapore, with Selat Johore to the north and Serangoon Harbour to the south.1 There were originally two islands – the larger Pulau Tekong and the smaller Pulau Tekong Kechil – but land reclamation joined them as one, making the resulting Pulau Tekong Singapore’s largest offshore island.
+The island is currently used for military purposes.2 There are many versions of the origin of its name, most of which are rooted in folklore.

-Pulau Tekong was originally two islands: the 2,442.6-hectare Pulau Tekong (often known as Pulau Tekong Besar in Malay, meaning “Big Tekong Island”), and the 89-hectare Pulau Tekong Kechil (Malay for “Small Tekong Island").
-Before land reclamation in the mid-1990s, which joined the two islands, the main Pulau Tekong was already the largest of Singapore’s offshore islands at 17-kilometre long and 12-kilometre wide.
+Pulau Tekong is actually made up of two islands: the 2,442.6-hectare Pulau Tekong (known as Pulau Tekong Besar in Malay, meaning “Big Tekong Island”), and the 89-hectare Pulau Tekong Kechil (Malay for “Small Tekong Island”).3 Before land reclamation joined the two islands in the mid-1990s, the main Pulau Tekong was already the largest of Singapore’s offshore islands at 17-kilometres long and 12-kilometres wide.4

-In 1987, archaeologists discovered earthenware pieces at Kampong Permatang on the northwest region of the island, opposite the Johore River mouth and the old Johore Lama location, a historical site.
-The finds are significant, and appear to be similar to others found in Thailand, the Philippines and Indonesia including Borneo.
-The artefacts date back to the prehistoric neolithic era, as well as the 15th and 16th centuries, indicative of trading activities on this island in the past.
-Other finds include Chinese stoneware and a big fragment of a 16th-century Sukhotai bowl.
-These discoveries have been sent to universities in the United Kingdom for age verification.
+In 1987, archaeologists discovered earthenware pieces at Kampong Permatang in the northwest region of Pulau Tekong, opposite the mouth of the Johore River and the old Johore Lama, a historical site.
+These significant finds appear to be similar to others found in Thailand, the Philippines and Indonesia, including Borneo.
+The artefacts date back to the prehistoric neolithic era, as well as the 15th and 16th centuries, indicative of past trading activities on the island.
+Other finds include Chinese stoneware and a big fragment of a 16th-century Sukhothai bowl.
+These discoveries were sent to universities in the United Kingdom for age verification.8

 Elephants on the island